 Coping with, and learning from, a complaint

-Many excellent resources are available to help physicians facing complaints.
-It is important to recognize that a physician is not alone.
+Many excellent resources are available for physicians facing complaints.
 CMPA members are encouraged to contact the Association and speak to a physician advisor when informed of a hospital complaint.
 CMPA physician advisors are peers with training and experience in dealing with this type of issue and will provide guidance and support.
 Discussing the issue with a trusted colleague or department head may also be helpful in putting matters into perspective.

 Although difficult at the time, it is always helpful to view a complaint objectively as an opportunity to learn and improve.
 The CMPA offers education programs and has extensive online resources to help physicians and other health providers improve skills and processes in such areas as communication, handovers of care, dealing with conflict, and managing stress.